SixArm/mast-cell-help/topics/shoemaker-biotoxin-illness-protocol/index.md

 * **Antifungal Medications:** Antifungal medications may be prescribed to address fungal infections.
 These medications may include azoles such as fluconazole or itraconazole.

-* **Lifestyle Changes:** Lifestyle modifications, including dietary changes, nutiritional supplements, stress management, and sufficient sleep, are emphasized as part of the protocol.
+* **Lifestyle Changes:** Lifestyle modifications, including dietary changes, nutritional supplements, stress management, and sufficient sleep, are emphasized as part of the protocol.